huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 1. Using the `argilla` Python library with your Python IDE of choice (Jupyter, Colab, VS Code, etc.).
 You can use `pandas` or `datasets` to read a file (`csv`, `json`, etc.) and transform this into Argilla records that can be logged into Argilla.
 To do this, we recommend to read the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).
 2. For quick experiments, you can use the [no-code data manager app](https://huggingface.co/spaces/argilla/data-manager) to upload your file and log it into Argilla.
 If you need to transform your dataset before uploading it into Argilla, we recommend the first option.

+If you want to follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
 If you want a quick step-by-step example using the `argilla` Python library, keep reading.

-If you want to follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
+First, you need to open a Python IDE, we highly recommend using Jupyter notebooks or Colab.

-First, we need to pip install `datasets` and `argilla` on Colab or your local machine:
+Second, you need to pip install `datasets` and `argilla` on Colab or your local machine:

 ```bash
 pip install datasets argilla
 ```

-Then, you can read the example dataset using the `datasets` library.
+Third, you can read the example dataset using the `datasets` library.
 This dataset is a CSV file uploaded to the Hub using the drag and drop feature.
 For reading other file types, check the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).

 ```python
 from datasets import load_dataset